iamkirankumaryadav/LangChain/README.md

 - It provides a modular framework to incorporate LLMs into real-world applications.

 ### **Key components of LangChain:**
-1. Prompts:
+1. **Prompts:**
 - The instructions or questions given to the LLM.
 LangChain provides tools to create and manage prompts effectively.

 2. **Chains:**
-- These are the building blocks of **LangChain** applications.
+- The building blocks of **LangChain** applications.
 - The sequences of steps or modules that define how the LLM is used.
 - They can be simple or complex, depending on the application requirements.

 3. **Modules:**
-- These are reusable components that can be used in chains.
+- The reusable components that can be used in chains.
-- They include modules for retrieving information from databases, searching the web, and generating text.
+- Modules for retrieving information from databases, searching the web, and generating text.

 4. **Agents:**
-- These are autonomous entities that can interact with their environment and use LLMs to complete tasks.
+- These autonomous entities can interact with their environment and use LLMs to complete tasks.
 - They can be used to build chatbots, virtual assistants, and other intelligent systems.

 5. **Memory:**